Your ability to work in the UK depends on what kind of visa you hold. Some students are also interested in staying in the UK to work after studies.

 Useful resources from UK Visas & Immigration regarding work and business visas:

-If you have any questions about your work entitlement or would like to speak to an Advisor, E: email@example.com
+If you have any questions about your work entitlement, the Graduate Route, or would like to speak to an Advisor, E: email@example.com